Strawberry Rhubarb Syrup

 - And my favorite: Making pink lemonade

 To make lemonade with this, simply add the syrup, mineral water, some ice cubes and (if you wish, a slice of lemon) to a glass and enjoy!
 It’s a very refreshing spring beverage that you can make with very little effort.
-I typically love to enjoy it when sitting on my terrace on warm spring day.

 Photography Tips and Tricks